Bandgap voltage reference: Operation

-Because the output voltage is by definition fixed around 1.25 V for typical bandgap reference circuits, the minimum operating voltage is about 1.4 V, as in a CMOS circuit at least one drain-source voltage of a field-effect transistor (FET) has to be added.
+Because the output voltage is by definition fixed around 1.25 V for typical Si bandgap reference circuits, the minimum operating voltage is about 1.4 V, as in a CMOS circuit at least one drain-source voltage of a field-effect transistor (FET) has to be added.
 Therefore, recent work concentrates on finding alternative solutions, in which for example currents are summed instead of voltages, resulting in a lower theoretical limit for the operating voltage.

 The first letter of the acronym, CTAT, is sometimes misconstrued to represent constant rather than complementary.
 The term, constant with temperature (CWT), exists to address this confusion, but is not in widespread use.